Tempest1000/PSAdmin/readme.md

 The author store needs to know when initialActions is called when the app starts.

 To do this register the action in the Dispatcher register section of the authorStore.

+### Stores: Listeners

+When a store changes React components need to be notified, for example the author list needs to know that it needs to reload when and author is deleted.

+To do this add a _onChange method to the authorPage which sets to the author state to the getAllAuthors method of the AuthorStore, then call this method whenever the list is altered.

+In addition to this on componentWillMount add the AuthorStore addChangeListener, this points to _onChange.